suthirikyaw/unit-1/Chapter6.md

 ## A sequence consists of integer numbers and ends with the number 0.
 Determine the largest element of the sequence.

 maximum = 0

 num = int(input())

 while num != 0:

     if num > maximum:

         maximum = num

     num = int(input())

 print(maximum)

+# The index of the maximum of a sequence
+## A sequence consists of integer numbers and ends with the number 0.
+Determine the index of the largest element of the sequence.
+If the highest element is not unique, print the     index of the first of them.

+maximum = 0

+counter = 0

+index = 0

+num = int(input())

+while num != 0:

+    counter += 1

+    if num > maximum:

+        maximum = num

+        index = counter

+    num = int(input())

+print(index)